Wandalen/wMathMatrix/README.md

 ```

-With `inputTransposing : 1` strides are `[ 2, 1 ]`, instead of `[ 1, 2 ]` of the previous example.
+With `rowMajorInput : 1` strides are `[ 2, 1 ]`, instead of `[ 1, 2 ]` of the previous example.
 Sequence looks like that:

 ![StandardStridesInputTransposing1.png](doc/img/StandardStridesInputTransposing1.png)

-The option `inputTransposing` shows the constructor to calculate strides.
+The option `rowMajorInput` shows the constructor to calculate strides.
 Alternatively, it is possible to specify strides explicitly:

 ```js